Pr00xxy/magento2-dotenv/README.md

 ## Installation

-Use the package manager [composer](https://getcomposer.org/) that is bundled with magento 2 to install.
+Use the package manager [composer](https://getcomposer.org/) to install this.

 ```bash
 composer install prooxxy/magento2-dotenv
 ```

+### Alternative installation

+If you don't have the possibility to use composer it's possible to copy the root of this project into the `app/code/PrOOxxy/DotEnv` folder of your magento installation

 Make sure the module is enable before start using